-When you count your child’s little piggy’s, do you notice that the 4th toe (ring toe) is starting to look like it is afraid of the floor?
+When you count your child’s little piggies, do you notice that the 4th toe is starting to look like it is afraid of the floor?
 There may be a bigger problem than that piggy not getting any roast beef.
 (If you are confused look up the “This Little Piggy” nursery rhyme).
 Usually when a toe is shorter than the rest, most commonly the 4th toe, a condition called brachymetatarsia is present.

 Brachymetatarsia is a condition caused by a premature closure of the growth plate in the metatarsal bone of the foot.
 The metatarsal is the bone within the foot directly behind the affected toe.
 Arrest of growth plate occurs due to genetic factors, but more commonly trauma.
 Discontinued growth of the growth plate leads to failure of normal longitudinal growth of the affected metatarsal.
 It also leads to the most obvious problem, an elevated and short contracted toe.

 The cosmetic appearance of the affected digit can be the most devastating part of this disorder, especially to young females.
 Patients can feel embarrassed and afraid of ridicule from their peers.
 Unfortunately, these children often avoid activities like swimming or wearing open toed shoes making fitting in with others difficult.
 As patients age into their teenage years, the disparity in length of the metatarsals increases.
-The affected toe then appears very short compared to its piggy partners.
+The affected toe then appears very short compared to the other toes.
 This disparity can lead to calluses and/or pain on the bottom of the foot or to the top of short toe as it rubs on shoes.

 So, what can be done?